The safety and well-being of SUNY Plattsburgh students, faculty, staff and visitors are the University Police Department’s highest priority.

 University Police officers promote safety and security on campus by being proactive: They patrol campus routinely, enforce the law, and offer educational programs on safety.
 The department is committed to both the philosophy and the practice of community policing.
 When investigating crimes, the University Police Department works closely with area law enforcement agencies and shares information with them.

 University Police has a close working relationship with the Plattsburgh Police Department, the Clinton County Sheriff’s Office, and the New York State Police.
-This relationship includes University Police having regular radio communications with other local law enforcement and emergency services.
+This relationship includes regular radio communications with those agencies and emergency services.

 The Office of Emergency Management (OEM) assists the campus in mitigating for, preparing for, responding to and recovering from the effects of all hazards (natural, technological and/or man-made).